codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 {::nomarkdown}
 <br><br>
 {:/}

+## Terminate on-going application sync

+1. In the Codefresh UI, from Ops in the sidebar, select [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.
+1. If needed, filter by **Status** **Syncing** to view applications with active sync operations.
+1. Select the application and then from the application header, click **Terminate Sync**.

+   {% include
+   image.html
+   lightbox="true"
+   file="/images/applications/app-terminate-sync.png"
+   url="/images/applications/app-terminate-sync.png"
+   alt="Manually terminate on-going sync" caption="Manually terminate on-going sync" max-width="50%"
+   %}

+## Refresh/hard refresh applications

+As an alternative to manually syncing an application, either refresh or hard refresh the application.
+Both options are always available in the application toolbar.

+1. In the Codefresh UI, from Ops in the sidebar, select [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.
+1. Select the application, and then from the top-right, select the required action:
+  * **Refresh**: Retrieve desired (Git) state, compare with the live (cluster) state, and refresh the application to sync with the desired state.
+  * **Hard Refresh**: Refresh the application to sync with the Git state, while removing the cache.

+   {% include
+   image.html
+   lightbox="true"
+   file="/images/applications/app-refresh-hard-refresh.png"
+   url="/images/applications/app-refresh-hard-refresh.png"
+   alt="Refresh/Hard Refresh for applications" caption="Refresh/Hard Refresh for applications" max-width="50%"
+   %}

 ## Rollback GitOps applications
 Rollback to a previously deployed version of active GitOps applications.
 You may want to rollback a newly deployed version due to errors in your code or misconfigurations, etc.